xaav/XaavQueueBundle/README.md

 ## License ##

-This work is released under the [XaavNetwork OpenLicense][4].
-Don't worry, the license allows you to re-license this work under the GPL or MIT, for those of you who refuse to use someone else's work just because it is under another license.
+This work is released into the public domain.

 **See [The wiki][1] for more details**